OctopusDeploy/blog/blog/2021-03/octopus-release-2020-6/index.md

 * Added API key subscription events.
 * Made improvements to audit logging of API key events.

-We hope it's now easier to track who created a given API key.
+This update should make it easier to track who created a given API key.
 Read on for a more detailed description of the changes.

 ### API key expiration ###

 The API key expiration date is optional and the default value is `Never`.
 Expiration is set during key creation and checked every time the key is used.

-When generating a new key you can select a time period such as 30, 60, 90 or 180 days, 1 or 2 years, or nominate a custom date with the date picker.
+When generating a new key you can select a time period such as 30, 60, 90 or 180 days, 1 or 2 years, or select a custom date.
 The expiration date appears in the audit log as part of the API key creation event.

 ![Octopus Generate New API Key](generate-new-api-key.png "width=500")